Indonesian language: Personal pronouns

 There are three common forms of "you", Anda (polite), kamu (familiar), and kalian "all" (commonly used as a plural form of you, slightly informal).
 Anda is used with strangers, recent acquaintances, in advertisements, in business, and when you wish to show distance, while kamu is used in situations where the speaker would use aku for "I".
+Colloquially, lu (derived from Hokkien) is often used among close friends, just like how gue or gua is used when referring to "I".
 Anda sekalian is polite plural.
 Particularly in conversation, respectful titles like Bapak/Pak "father" (used for any older male), Ibu/Bu "mother" (any older woman), and tuan "sir" are often used instead of pronouns.

 Engkau (əngkau), commonly shortened to kau.